 8 weird things about dying in the Netherlands

-Death plays a significant role in many world cultures, and like cultures, there are certain differences you’ll notice.
+Death plays a significant role in many world cultures, and like with cultures, there are certain differences you’ll notice.

 Let’s just say reaching your final destination in the land of cheese, krentenbol, and toilet calendars has its own quirks.